-This segment is to understand that eCommerce websites testing test cases are different from one type to another.
-We have categorized eCommerce websites into 5 groups based on buyers and sellers.
+This segment is to understand that eCommerce website testing test cases are different from one type to another.
+We have categorized eCommerce websites into five groups based on buyers and sellers.
 And they are as follows:

-This is where one business supports the other via a deal or contract using an online stage.
+This is the one business supports the other via a deal or contract using an online store.
 For example, we must surely be familiar with Amazon Business, Alibaba.com, and more.

-Here in this model, the businesses support the direct customers to buy goods online via an online store.
+In this model, the businesses support the direct customers to buy products in online stores also known as an eCommerce stores.
 For example, we have Uber, Facebook, Instagram, LinkedIn, and more.

-In such a model, a person can directly sell their products to big organizations.
+In such a model, a person can directly sell their particular product to big organizations.
 For example, there are writers, freelancers of all kinds, artists, designers, service providers, and more.

 In an eCommerce website model like this, a person can directly sell their products to customers.
 Further, there will be no management.
-Simply an individual is responsible for business, shipping, website maintenance, product listing, and everything else.
+An individual is responsible for eCommerce business, shipping, website maintenance, product listing, and everything else.

 The better the performance of the site, the more the business and profits.
 But, there are some difficulties to overcome here.
-An eCommerce website can be a web app or mobile app too.
-It becomes difficult to undergo all the typical test types, to mention here are few.
+An eCommerce website can be a web page or mobile device too.
+It becomes tough to undergo all the typical test types, here are a few to mention.